 For online appointments, we can schedule 30-minute appointments.
 You can choose to work with a particular librarian or just choose anyone who is available at the time you need.
 Once you schedule your appointment, your librarian will contact you with your meeting information.

-Click the Schedule Your Meeting button to begin.
+Click the Meet with a Librarian Online button to begin.